philipturner/MM4/README.md

 | Linear  | anchor with velocity | external force\* |
 | Angular | flywheel             | linear to rotary converter |

-> \*There is currently an undocumented API restriction that prevents external forces from being set on a per-atom granularity.
+> \*There is a temporary API restriction that prevents external forces from being set on a per-atom granularity.
 One can only use a per-rigid body granularity, with handles for selecting atoms that are affected.
-A future API change will fix this restriction.

 ### Units